Ed Policy, Org & Ldership (EPOL)

 Offers opportunity and challenge of self-directive, independent study; develops the individual's ability as an independent student and enables the student to pursue needed study in a field in which appropriate courses are not being offered during a given term.
 1 to 4 graduate hours.
 No professional credit.
 Approved for Letter and S/U grading.
 May be repeated with approval.

 Individual direction of research and thesis writing.
-Approved for S/U grading only.
-May be repeated.
-1 to 16 graduate hours.
+0 to 16 graduate hours.
 No professional credit.
 Approved for S/U grading only.
 May be repeated with approval.